interop-alliance/life-server/README.md

 **Updated:** June 2020.

-This is an experimental server focusing on interop exploration and rapid feature iteration ("move fast and break things", to use a tired cliché).
+This is an experimental server focusing on interop exploration and rapid feature iteration.
+"Move fast and break things (and then fix them just as quickly)", to use a tired cliché.

 #### Roadmap Phase One